maxhbr/LDBcollector/README.md

 This contains an [avocado testing framework](http://avocado-framework.github.io/) based test to check the validitity of a modulemd file.

-It is currently just a skeleton that verifies a 'modulemd' parameter has been passed via avocado and that the parameter refers to a file that exists.
+It is currently little more than a skeleton that verifies a 'modulemd' parameter has been passed via avocado and that the parameter refers to a file that exists.

 ## Setup